 It is not necessary to connect the STA to a PC to create configuration files using the software.
-The Configuration Program can be run without connecting an STA, and most parameters can be set without the benefit of an input from a sensor or STA.
+The Configuration Program can be run without connecting an STA, and most parameters can be set without benefit of input from a sensor or STA.